By Craig Neil

 Phone: 0131 556 9579

-Website: John Knox House
+Out About Scotland visitor guide: John Knox House

 Although John Knox only supposedly lived in the house for a short time it’s his association with the building that prevented it from being demolished in 1840, a time when many other derelict buildings in Edinburgh were being torn down.

-Today, the house is highly regarded for the museum exhibits inside which include time capsules from the 1840s that describe how the house was saved from destruction, as well as retelling the story of the Scottish Reformation and the part that John Knox played in it.
+Today, the house is highly regarded for its museum exhibits which include time capsules from the 1840s that describe how the house was saved from destruction, and information panels that explain the story of the Scottish Reformation and the part that John Knox played in it.

-Whether or not Knox spent much time in the house is a matter of debate.
-However, it’s known that during the time he was alive the house was owned by a wealthy Catholic, so it’s unlikely that the Protestant Knox would have chosen to live there.
+Whether Knox spent much time in the house is a matter of debate.
+However, it is known that during the time he was alive the house was owned by a wealthy Catholic so it’s unlikely the Protestant Knox would have chosen to live there.

 Address: 477B Lawnmarket, Edinburgh EH1 2NT